 Raised on a ranch in Australia, Jeremy Griffith was educated at one of the most highly regarded schools in the world (HRH Prince Charles attended the same school for part of his education) where he gained first class honours in biology.

 Jeremy began his science degree in 1966 before deferring his studies determined to save a remarkable Australian animal—the ‘Tasmanian Tiger’—that appeared to be nearing extinction.
 His search was to last more than six years but sadly Jeremy was to conclude that the Tiger was indeed extinct.
 The quest generated documentaries and articles around the world including in the American Museum of Natural History’s journal, Natural History.

-Jeremy started writing about the human condition in 1975, established the World Transformation Movement (WTM) in 1983 (which is dedicated to the study and amelioration of the human condition), published his first book, Free: The End Of The Human Condition, in 1988, and since then, many more, including the 2004 bestseller, A Species In Denial, and in 2016 his "summa masterpiece", FREEDOM: The End Of The Human Condition.
+Jeremy started writing about the human condition in 1975, established the non-profit organisation the World Transformation Movement (WTM) in 1983 (which is dedicated to the study and amelioration of the human condition), published his first book, Free: The End Of The Human Condition, in 1988, and since then, many more, including the 2004 bestseller, A Species In Denial, and in 2016 his "summa masterpiece", FREEDOM: The End Of The Human Condition.